July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 Think of working with an angel investor network as a way to broadcast your deal to a large number of qualified candidates all at once.
 In some cases even if the network itself does not invest as a group, you may attract the attention of a particular angel in the network who decides to invest.

-There is no definitive limit on what a single angel investor can invest, but a typical range would be from as little as $5,000 to as much as $5,000,000, although most angels tend to cap out around $500,000.
+There is no definitive limit on how much funding what a single angel investor can invest, but a typical range would be from as little as $5,000 to as much as $5,000,000, although most angels tend to cap out around $500,000.

-Angels may also invest incrementally, offering you a small investment now with the opportunity to follow on at a later date with additional investment, typically when something important happens with the business.
+Angels may also invest incrementally, offering you a small investment now with the opportunity to follow on at a later date with additional investment, typically when something important happens with the whole business plan.

 Don't miss our guides to the full range of startup funding options, below.